Verónica Alcocer: First Lady of Colombia (2022–2026)

-"There is an office and there is a fee.
-There are many things to do, whether or not it is official.
-The agenda is set by me, but above all it is set by the needs of the people.
-From the perspective of an ordinary citizen, I have seen that extremely distant role.
-I think you have to be in contact with people to listen to them and channel what they clearly need".

-On 7 August 2022 during the 32nd Presidential Inauguration, Verónica became the third first lady to have been first lady of Bogotá, after Nohra Puyana de Pastrana, she supported and assured their commitment to gender equality.
+Verónica became the third first lady to have also served as first lady of Bogotá, on 7 August 2022, during Petro's inauguration.
+She had previously stated that, from her position, she had viewed the role as "historically detached from the needs of the people."

-Within a week of assuming her role, Alcocer drew criticism from both her husband's supporters and detractors for adopting a white savior attitude towards the Afro-Colombian community.

 Domestic initiatives and activities

 During the heavy storms of November 2022, Alcocer was active in emergency response; on November 8, she landed in Cartagena and led a Unified Command Post which also involved Mayor William Dau the governor of Bolívar, Vicente Blel, the Minister of Labor, Gloria Inés Ramírez, the governor of Atlántico, Elsa Noguera, the general director of Social Prosperity, Cielo Rusinque the Minister of the Interior, Alfonso Prada and the director of the Risk Management Unit, Javier Pava.

 On 24 May 2023 she traveled to La Guajira, to meet the indigenous communities in Uribia and Manaure, where she observed and listened to the main complaints of the inhabitants of these remote areas of the country, as well as promising to be a voice from the people to the government.